mitodl/edxcut/README.md

 edxcut
 ======

-edxcut = edX Course Unit Tests
+edxcut = edX Course Unit Tester

 Have you ever had your open edX course unexpectedly break, due to some change in how the edX platform does grading, or due to some code